peter-winter/ctpg/readme.md

 In fact any callble object which accepts ```std::string_view``` can be used instead of ```create```, this is just an example.
 The ```plus``` term has a value type identical to the return type of the functor, ```plus_tag``` in this case.

-Take a look at the **`typed_terms.cpp`** in the examples, it uses this feature to create a simple calculator, but instead of the runtime switch statement on the char value like in the **`simple_expr_parser.cpp`**, the functor object has an overload for each arithmetic operator.
+Take a look at the **`typed-terms.cpp`** in the examples, it uses this feature to create a simple calculator, but instead of the runtime switch statement on the char value like in the **`simple-expr-parser.cpp`**, the functor object has an overload for each arithmetic operator.

 >Note: Typed terms cannot use their implicit versions like the basic terms (```char_term```, ```string_term```) in the rules.
 They have to be
 >referrenced by the typed_terms object.